VI4IO/jhps-template/README.md

   - [main.tex](main.tex): this file shall contain all text of the full paper.
   - [bibliography.bib](bibliography.bib): this file contains the BibTex of the paper.
+  - [meta.yaml](meta.yaml): metadata for this publication.
   - [assets](assets): include all figures and material referenced by LaTeX.
   - [workflow](workflow): a directory containing the workflow for the reproducible workflow.
-  - [main.pdf](main.pdf): after you run LaTeX, it shall contain the created PDF, do not check this file into the repository!
+  - main.pdf: after you run LaTeX, it shall contain the created PDF, do not check this file into the repository!

 ## Get started